BrowserStackCE/browserstack-examples-robot/README.md

 <!-- ## Configuring the maximum parallel test threads for this repository

-  For all the parallel run configuration profiles, you can configure the maximum parallel test threads by changing the settings below.
+  For all the parallel run configuration profiles, you can configure the maximum parallel test threads by changing the ettings below.

   - Docker